A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Non-attendance at an event without explanation will result in your application being automatically rejected, so it is important to regularly check the e mail address you supplied on your UCAS form.

-All applicants for Nursing programmes must meet entry requirements, are required to be interviewed and undertake a short entry test.
-Interviews may be conducted via SKYPE and will be arranged with the applicant for a specific date and time.
-For nursing the test is a numeracy test.
-Tests for Nursing will be taken remotely, but under observation, immediately following the interview.
+All applicants for nursing programmes must meet the entry requirements, are required to be interviewed.
+Interviews may take place via Zoom, Microsoft Teams, or Blackboard Collaborate and will be arranged with the applicant for a specific date and time.

-Following applicant shortlisting by the School of Healthcare Admission Tutors, applicants will be invited to undertake an interview and entry test (subject to relevant entry criteria attainment as identified below):
+Following applicant shortlisting by the School of Healthcare Admissions Team, applicants will be invited to undertake an interview subject to relevant entry criteria attainment as identified below.

 UK undergraduate tuition fees for 2021 entry